“Your mom would shit a brick if she knew I was here right now.”

 I nearly dropped my shampoo when I heard Kyla’s quiet voice and turned to see her standing groggily in her doorway.

 I was about to leave and I’d forgotten all about her.
 I felt tears well in my eyes and tramped them down.
 She couldn’t know.

 “I’m, uh,” I looked down at my brimming arms dumbly.
 “Uh, just doing a little hair experiment,” I whispered.
 “Come on, let’s get you to bed.”

-I walked her back into her room and pulled the covers up to her chest, feeling like a shit for lying and leaving her.
+I dumped my stuff on my bed and led her back into her room to tuck her in, feeling like a shit for lying and leaving her.
 She had always been part of the runaway plan, but now… I couldn’t do that to her.
 She had a life here; she didn’t need me anymore, but that didn’t make it hurt any less.

 “You know I love you, right?”